Springvale, Victoria: Politics

 Springvale has been a very safe electoral district for the Australian Labor Party at both federal and state elections.

 Federal

-At federal level the suburb is divided between the federal divisions of Hotham, currently held by Clare O'Neil, and Bruce, held by Julian Hill, both incumbent Labor representatives.
+At the federal level the suburb is in the federal Division of Hotham, currently held by Clare O'Neil of the Labor Party.

 State

-Springvale is now all in Mulgrave, held by state premier Daniel Andrews, with a large margin.
+At the state level, Springvale is in the Electoral district of Mulgrave (Victoria), held by Victorian Labor MP Eden Foster.

 Local

-Springvale was divided between the Springvale Central and Springvale North wards of the City of Greater Dandenong, represented respectively by Youhorn Chea (a councillor since 1997) and Alan Gordon.
-Springvale and Springvale South now form most of the Lightwood Ward of the City of Greater Dandenong.
+Springvale is now within the Springvale North and Springvale Central Wards of the City of Greater Dandenong.

 Facilities

 Springvale Neighbourhood House was established in 1983 with the aim of providing a resource centre for self-help, social, cultural and action groups.
 Over 40 self-help groups meet at the house, including ESL, Computer and Horticulture classes and celebrations such as Refugee Week, Sumnation and Adult Learners Week.

-There are many large religious centers in Springvale including several Buddhist temples, Christian churches and a Greek Orthodox church.
+There are many large religious centres in Springvale including several Buddhist temples, Christian churches and a Greek Orthodox church.